South Africa's apartheid land fix withers in fields

 "The land issue is a symbol for blacks of everything that has been lost to whites," said James L. Gibson, a professor of government at Washington University in St. Louis, Missouri, who has studied the issue intensively in South Africa.

-Gibson sees land reform as a time bomb, given the large number of the black majority who feel they have been victimized and the glacial pace at which land is being returned.
+Gibson sees land reform as a time bomb, given the large number of the black majority who feel they have been victimised and the glacial pace at which land is being returned.

-One of his surveys indicates that an overwhelming majority of blacks feel land was unfairly taken by the colonizers and current white holders have no right to the land today.
+One of his surveys indicates that an overwhelming majority of blacks feel land was unfairly taken by the colonisers and current white holders have no right to the land today.

 "The ANC is fearful on many fronts that a demagogue is going to come along and present a serious challenge to the establishment.
 I don't think that it will spontaneously erupt.
 It has to be sparked by a leader," he said.